 Security over receivables will typically be created in the form of a possessory pledge.
 This type of security interest does not need to be registered with a public registry, but the date on which it is created must be certain.
-As mentioned before, this is typically achieved by granting the security in a notarial document.
+As mentioned previously, this is typically achieved by granting the security in a notarial document.

 The first thing to be borne in mind is that the provisions in the underlying agreement between the project SPV and its counterparties, regarding the assignment of the SPV's rights, will determine if and how the relevant receivables can be subject to security.
 The general rule under Spanish law is that receivables can be freely transferred or assigned without the counterparty's consent, unless otherwise agreed.
-But if it is agreed in the contract that the receivables cannot be transferred or assigned without the counterparty's consent, or without meeting some other requirement (notice to the counterparty, for instance), these provisions will prevail and will need to be fulfilled in order to validly pledge the receivables.
-This is an issue that sponsors should be aware of, from the early stages of development of the project, to make sure that all project agreements are fully bankable.
+But if it is agreed in the contract that the receivables cannot be transferred or assigned without the counterparty's consent, or without meeting some other requirement (notice to the counterparty, for instance), these provisions will prevail and will need to be fulfilled to validly pledge the receivables.
+This is an issue that sponsors should be aware of from the early stages of development of the project to make sure that all project agreements are fully bankable.

 Regarding notice to the debtors of the pledged receivables, it is not a requirement under Spanish law for the validity or effectiveness of the pledge.
-It will be necessary in order to enforce the pledge (issuing an instruction to the debtor to pay the secured creditors directly); however, and for that reason, it is customary in project finance transactions to deliver the notice upon execution of the pledge.
+It will be necessary to enforce the pledge (issuing an instruction to the debtor to pay the secured creditors directly); however, and for that reason, it is customary in project finance transactions to deliver the notice upon execution of the pledge.

-Traditionally, both in the energy and infrastructure sectors, projects were developed around an EPC agreement, which greatly simplified the creation of security, as there was only one contractor.
+Traditionally, both in the energy and infrastructure sectors, projects were developed around an EPC agreement, which greatly simplified the creation of security as there was only one contractor.
 In the past few years, however, multi-contract structures have become more common.
-This requires the SPV to pledge the receivables separately under each of those agreements, including any interface or coordination agreements, and to notify the relevant contractors separately.
+This requires the SPV to pledge the receivables separately under each of those agreements – including any interface or coordination agreements – and to notify the relevant contractors separately.

 Another matter worth pointing out is that Spanish pledge agreements do not typically include step-in rights, which are rather found in direct agreements.
-Only in cases where there is no direct agreement between the financiers and the project contractors, limited step-in rights are included in the pledge agreement, in the form of irrevocable instructions to the contractor, which it is required to accept.
+Only in cases where there is no direct agreement between the financiers and the project contractors, limited step-in rights are included in the pledge agreement in the form of irrevocable instructions to the contractor, which it is required to accept.

 Third-party liability insurance policies, where a third party is the beneficiary of the indemnity payable by the insurance company, are typically excluded from the security package.

-All project accounts will be pledged in favour of the financiers, except perhaps for a distributions account, which can only be funded at the end of the payment waterfall, after financial covenants have been tested (at a level higher than the default threshold), and other standard requirements fulfilled; it is generally considered that funds in such a distributions account belong to the sponsors, rather than to the project.
+All project accounts will be pledged in favour of the financiers, except perhaps for a distributions account, which can only be funded at the end of the payment waterfall after financial covenants have been tested (at a level higher than the default threshold) and other standard requirements fulfilled.
+It is generally considered that funds in such a distributions account belong to the sponsors, rather than to the project.

 Under Spanish law, creating a pledge over a bank account (which is technically a pledge of the receivables arising from the account agreement) does not per se block the account.
-The pledgor can generally continue to operate the pledged account, unless otherwise agreed.
+The pledgor can generally continue to operate the pledged account unless otherwise agreed.
 In the context of project finance transactions, the general rule is that the accounts will not be blocked as a result of the creation of security over the same,6 but if certain trigger events occur (an event of default, a potential event of default, a deterioration in financial covenants), the security agent is entitled to deliver a blocking notice to the account bank, after which all account movements must be approved by the financiers (through the security agent).
-It should be noted that, if the accounts are not blocked, or the creditors are otherwise able to exert some form of 'control' over the same, according to the criteria laid out by the Court of Justice of the European Union, the pledge may not qualify as 'financial collateral', which could make it a more robust form of security, especially in the event of insolvency, and give creditors access to a swifter enforcement procedure; this is not generally viewed as a problem in the Spanish market.
+It should be noted that, if the accounts are not blocked or the creditors are otherwise able to exert some form of 'control' over the same, according to the criteria laid out by the Court of Justice of the European Union, the pledge may not qualify as 'financial collateral', which could make it a more robust form of security, especially in the event of insolvency and give creditors access to a swifter enforcement procedure.
+This is not generally viewed as a problem in the Spanish market.

 In cases where the account bank is not one of the lenders, it is important that the notice of the pledge includes an irrevocable instruction of the pledgor to block the accounts if so required by the security agent, as described above, and to deliver to the security agent the balance of the accounts in the event of enforcement.
-These instructions should be accepted by the account bank, as they are critical for the lenders' control of the project's cash flows.
+These instructions should be accepted by the account bank as they are critical for the lenders' control of the project's cash flows.
 The project accounts will typically be held by the senior lenders' agent, which will agree to operate the accounts in a manner consistent with the finance documents and comply with any blocking or enforcement instructions.
-However, we have seen cases where the project accounts have had to be moved to a bank outside the senior syndicate,7 and these commitments have had to be negotiated with the new account bank.
+However, we have seen cases where the project accounts have had to be moved to a bank outside the senior syndicate7 and these commitments have had to be negotiated with the new account bank.

 All sponsor debt instruments will typically be pledged to the financiers.
-In some cases it is required that the sponsors forego all claims under these instruments against the project company, in the event of enforcement of the pledge over the project company's shares (as part of the total equity contributions), on the grounds that it will facilitate the enforcement of the share pledge.
+In some cases, it is required that the sponsors forego all claims under these instruments against the project company in the event of enforcement of the pledge over the project company's shares (as part of the total equity contributions), on the grounds that it will facilitate the enforcement of the share pledge.
 There is not really a market standard on this point, as sponsors generally resist waiving these rights.

 iii Project company shares

 Generally, creditors will pursue controlling the company in the event of default by exercising the political rights of the quota shares (e.g., voting rights), which requires an express provision in the by-laws in this regard.
 Creditors will, therefore, generally require that the by-laws stipulate that the exercise of all voting and economic rights attached to the shares correspond to the pledgee as from the moment on which an event of default has been declared, even before the pledge is formally enforced.
-Even though creditors generally require to be granted this right, in practice they tend to be quite reluctant to exercise it and have the voting rights vested on them, in order to avoid being considered as de facto administrators in an insolvency scenario.
+Even though creditors generally require that they be granted this right, in practice they tend to be quite reluctant to exercise it and have the voting rights vested on them to avoid being considered as de facto administrators in an insolvency scenario.

-In the event of enforcement of the pledge of shares, creditors will demand that the shareholders waive any rights of reimbursement against the project company, since this would prejudice the ability to sell the shares in an auction.
+In the event of enforcement of the pledge of shares, creditors will demand that the shareholders waive any rights of reimbursement against the project company, as this would prejudice the ability to sell the shares in an auction.

 As a general rule, no specific security can be granted over administrative permits to build and operate project facilities, with the notable exception of administrative concessions for some infrastructure projects.
 These concessions can be mortgaged in accordance with the law on public contracts,9 but in many cases, again because of the high cost in terms of stamp duties, this is foregone in exchange for a pledge of the concessionaire's credit rights in the event of termination of the concession.
 Both the mortgage of the concession and the pledge of the concessionaire's credit rights will as a general rule require the consent of the granting authority.